rdiez/Tools/RunInNewConsole/README.txt

                        This option closes the console after the command terminates with an error.

  --terminal-type=xxx  Use the given terminal emulator.
 Options are:
+                      - 'auto' (the default)
+                        Honours environment variable RUN_IN_NEW_CONSOLE_TERMINAL_TYPE
+                        if set (and not empty).
+Otherwise, it attempts to guess the current desktop environment, in order to choose the most suitable terminal.
-                      - 'auto' (the default) uses the first one found on the system from the available terminal types below, in some arbitrary order hard-coded in this script, subject to change without notice in any future versions.
+                        If that fails, it uses the first one found on the system from the available terminal types below, in some arbitrary order hard-coded in this script, subject to change without notice in any future versions.
+                      - 'mate-terminal' for mate-terminal, the usual MATE Desktop terminal.
                       - 'konsole' for Konsole, the usual KDE terminal.
                       - 'xfce4-terminal' for xfce4-terminal, the usual Xfce terminal.